krisbock/mslearn-mlops-r/documentation/01-aml-job.md

 Using the CLI (v2) you can create a data asset by defining the <a href="https://docs.microsoft.com/azure/machine-learning/reference-yaml-data">configuration in a YAML file</a> <b>or</b> by specifying the configuration in the <a href="https://docs.microsoft.com/cli/azure/ml/data?view=azure-cli-latest">CLI command</a>.
 </details>

-- Complete the `job.yml` file to define the Azure Machine Learning job to run the `train.py` script, with the registered data asset as input.
+- Complete the `job.yml` file to define the Azure Machine Learning job to run the `train.R` script, with the registered data asset as input.
 - Use the CLI (v2) to run the job.

 > **Tip:**